 To leave or not to leave

-Industrial/organizational psychology doctoral student, Young-Kook Moon, researched employee motivations behind their desire to stay or leave their job and the resulting behaviors.
+Industrial/Organizational Psychology doctoral student, Young-Kook Moon, researched employee motivations behind their desire to stay or leave their job and the resulting behaviors.
 Many Americans are leaving their jobs with or without another job in place, a trend being called the “Great Resignation.”
-This research could be especially helpful for employers looking to understand and reduce this staff turnover.
+This research could be beneficial for employers looking to understand and reduce this staff turnover.
 Moon also envisions the research results helping employees and managers better understand each other and work together to improve employee performance and wellness.

 Research of employees from across the US and South Korea, his home country, found that they fell into four categories: